cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n-atv-18.2.md

 ::: details Apple TV 4K instructions

 1. Plug your GoldenEye/Foxlink cable into the Ethernet port on your Apple TV.
-1. Plug your DCSD cable into the Lightning connector on the GoldenEye/Foxlink cable upside down-the side labeled "this side up" or similar should face down; otherwise, it might not enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.
+1. Plug your DCSD cable into the Lightning connector on the GoldenEye/Foxlink cable **upside down** - the side labeled "this side up" or similar should face down; otherwise, it might not enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.
 1. Finally, plug the USB end of your DCSD cable into your computer or any power source.
 1. Restart your Apple TV with both cables plugged in to put it into DFU mode.
 1. Once in DFU mode, unplug your DCSD cable (**not** your GoldenEye/Foxlink cable, keep that plugged in) and plug in your Lightning cable, with the other end connected to your computer.
 1. Run `palera1n -cf`.
+	- If you receive a blinking light during this, that is normal.
+This might take a while.
+		- If it is taking an absurdly long time, then run `palera1n -f --force-revert` and try again.
+	- When this is done, you should be in recovery mode.
 1. After you have created the fakeFS by running the command above, redo steps 1-5 to go back into DFU mode, then come back to the next step.
 1. Run `palera1n -f`.

-You'll need to do this every time you rejailbreak your device.
+When you need to rejailbreak, simply run `palera1n -f` and any other steps taken past that point.

 :::